-Single capped (compact) fluorescent lamps are in the scope of EU Directives 2002/96/EC - WEEE and 2012/19/EU- WEEE Recast.
-Take back systems are installed in all EU Member States: end users and most commercial customers have to bring back the lamps free of charge.
+Single capped (compact) fluorescent lamps are in the scope of EU Directives

+2002/96/EC - WEEE and 2012/19/EU- WEEE Recast.
+Take back systems are installed in all EU Member States: end users and most commercial customers can bring back the lamps free of charge.
 Single capped (compact) fluorescent lamps are collected separately from general household waste and separately from other WEEE waste.
 Also a dedicated recycling process exists for lamps because, according to legislation, the mercury shall be removed from the gas discharge lamps.
 Mercury is recovered in specialised facilities by distillation.
-Figure 6 shows the various steps in the recycling process.